How to Start a Nonprofit

 Office Costs.
 When it comes to having an office, you could open your own or look to local community foundations that rent out small offices specifically to nonprofits.
 Even if you want to keep it simple, you’ll want to take into account the cost of internet, phones, computers, signage, furniture, and cleaning.

-If you decide to go remote, consider setting up standard practices for your team to make sure you’re operating at max effectiveness to achieve your intended impact.
+If you decide to go remote, be sure to check out our tips for working remotely.
+Consider setting up standard practices for your team to make sure you’re operating at max effectiveness to achieve your intended impact.
 Organization and communication are key for the remote option.

-Every nonprofit should have social media accounts (Facebook, Linkedin, Twitter, and Instagram if possible) and a website.
+Online marketing for nonprofits is must in this day in age.
+Every nonprofit needs social media accounts (Facebook, Linkedin, Twitter, and Instagram if possible) and a website.
 While social media accounts are free, you will need to make sure someone is in charge of keeping them active.
 A website and hosting can be very simple and affordable, or you could get a web developer to customize a more in-depth site for you.

 Last but not least, you’ll want to make sure your nonprofit stays in good standing.
 A few things you should consider are: